jacksonzou123/runandgun/README.md

 May 21
 - Jackson: able to get cannon to follow player cursor; also made a monster that can follow the player

+May 23
+- Jackson: working on creating different modes

+May 23
+- Jackson: working on creating different modes